 Superfoods are foods that have a particularly high amount of vitamins, minerals, and antioxidants.
 Their high concentration of nutrients makes them great for your health.

-Garlic not only gives your meal some extra flavor, it is also one of the best foods for a strong immune system.
+Garlic not only gives your meal some extra flavor, it is also one of the best superfoods to boost your immune system in preparation for cold and flu seasons.
 Studies have shown that regular consumption of garlic extract can have a positive effect on blood pressure and high cholesterol levels.
 Plus, garlic is full of antioxidants, which strengthen your body’s natural defenses.(1) That makes it worth putting up with the bad breath, doesn’t it?

 The spicy, aromatic ginger root is used to add some kick to drinks, teas, soups, and Asian dishes, and it’s also a real superfood.
 Ginger reduces inflammation and relieves pain.(2) Plus, it also helps reduce nausea.(3)

 Eat some ginger after having a meal with a lot of garlic – it helps get rid of garlic breath!

 Goji berries or wolfberries contain vitamin C, B vitamins, essential fatty acids, amino acids, plus minerals and trace elements.
 Mix them into your breakfast smoothie or sprinkle a handful of goji berries over your muesli for that extra boost to your immune system.